-How to Write and Publish Clinical Research
+How to Write and Publish Clinical Research in Medical School

 When I looked through my CV, I saw I had a few abstracts and presentations, but no manuscripts.
 I wanted to write, but publishing seemed like just checking another resume box.
 On top of that, I didn’t know where to begin.

-My writing journey started with a case report I nervously picked up on my surgery clerkship.
+My writing journey started with a case report I nervously picked up during my surgery clerkship.
 Then, over ten months of typing, editing, and sending unanswered emails, I went from writing 0 to ten manuscripts.
 The process was sometimes painful but mostly gratifying (yes, research can be gratifying), and you can do it, too.

 When looking for projects, finding great mentors is often more useful than finding the perfect project.
 This is especially true when starting out.
 Use your time on clerkships to identify attending and resident mentors who you trust to support your budding author ambitions.